Best-Effort Policies for Robust Markov Decision Processes: Representation of Robust Value Functions

 \begin{example} Consider again the RMDP from \cref{fig:rmdp1} with the policies given by $\beta = 0$ and $\beta = 1$.
-The incomplete value functions $Z^\policy_{P,s_1}$ for these two policies are, respectively, shown in the left and right half of \cref{fig:rmdp1:value_function2}.
-The diagonal dashed line represents the set of valid distributions in $\cP_{s_1}$, where the marked points coincide with those on the $\xi$-axis in \cref{fig:rmdp1}.
-The curved line in the left plot shows the expected return for the policy with $\beta=1$, which is a function only of the transition probabilities related to action $a_1$.
-This curve coincides with \cref{fig:rmdp1} for $\beta=1$ and $\xi \in [0,0.5]$.
-Conversely, the curve in the right plot shows the expected return for the policy with $\beta=0$, which is a function only of the probabilities related to $a_2$ and coincides with \cref{fig:rmdp1} for $\beta=0$ and $\xi \in [0,0.5]$. \end{example}
+The value functions $Z^\policy_{P,s_1}$ for these two policies are, respectively, shown in the left and right halves of \cref{fig:rmdp1:value_function2}.
+For $\beta=1$, the value depends only of the transition probabilities related to action $a_1$ (and for $\beta=0$ only of those related to $a_2$).
+In both plots, the dashed line in the bottom plane shows the set of valid distributions in $\cP_{s_1}$, where the marked points coincide with those on the $\xi$-axis in \cref{fig:rmdp1}.
+The green (left) and purple (right) curved lines show the expected return for the policies with $\beta=1$ and $\beta=0$, respectively, as a function of $\xi$ and coincide with the lines of the same color in \cref{fig:rmdp1}.
+As in \cref{fig:rmdp1}, we observe that, for any $\xi > 0$, the policy for $\beta=1$ strictly dominates all other policies and is, thus, \besteffort. \end{example}